BaderAlshaya/Udacity_DEND/p2/README.md

 1. Event Dataset:

-Each event data is in `CSV` file format and contains metadata about a song and the artist of that song.
+Each event data is in `CSV` file format and contains metadata about user interactions with the songs in the sparkify app.
 The files are partitioned by date.

 &nbsp;

 **For instance:**